 Please see below for the general questions related to research grants.
-Please feel free to email email@example.com if you do not find answers to your issues or concerns here.
+Please feel free to email firstname.lastname@example.org or ask a new question in the Research Grants section of the GPSA Forum if you do not find answers to your issues or concerns here.

 What is the difference between GRSP & Jumpstart?